ReinerPing/Host-Discord-Bot-on-your-Phone/README.md

 4. Save it with ```CTRL + X``` and confirm with ```Y```.
 Then just press "Enter".
 5. To run the script, write ```node ./[Filename].js``` or ```node [Filename].js```.

 <br>Thats it!
-Your Bot should be running now.
+Your bot should be running now.
-<br>If you have some questions, feel free to ask me.
+<br>If you have some questions, feel free to ask me in the issues tab.
 A simple bot-script is also included in this repository.